cmtchssn/Dissertation/README.md

 ### Day 003
 Today I think I will learn how to scrub/seek through an audio file in Unity.
 I am going to try to use the mouse x position as the `AudioSource.timeSamples` integer to see if I can scrub through an audio file.
 With some mild scaling, during `Update()` I can declare the mouse x position to be the sample from which to play.
 I hit 'Enter' to initiate playing, and the audio loops on the sample where mouse position x is, and scrubs through the audio file as I move the mouse left and right.
 Can I make the sample window larger?
 I don't know how to yet, because `AudioSource.timeSamples` is an int.
 My thought is to use it as an initial starting point but have the audio play only 512 samples from that point.
 So that point + 511 samples would be the play length on loop.
 I still need to work on this.

+### Jesse Meeting 001
+Two goals: "Hello, World!" the Native Audio Plugin SDK and build more cubes to learn about interactions with Unity's Audio Scripting API.
+How does audio pass to another cube?
+Eventually, you'll want to get modular with your object building, so think about preparing your code to be used as a library that will, in three or so lines, be able to make several thousand objects with several thousand audio clips, etc.

+Additionally, get your hands on a VR development kit with some controllers and put a character in the scene.